NWChemEx-Project/DeveloperTools/dox/GitProcedure.md

 - Easy collaboration
   - No need for messy three-way (original, and two copies) synchronization
     - Only worry about copy to copy synchronization
-  - Copies have access to all VC commands (most centralized provide very limited set)
+  - Copies have access to all VC commands
     - Makes it much easier to share changes without going through original repo
 - Each repo is essentially a "back-up"
   - The original repo's full history is in each copy